fbpx

 Protecting your estate: Wills and power of attorney

-Recent scams underscore the importance of having a valid, up to date will for estate protection, as intestacy without one increase asset vulnerability to delays, disputes, and fraud.
+Recent scams underscore the importance of having a valid, up to date Will for estate protection, as intestacy (without one) increases asset vulnerability to delays, disputes, and fraud.

 Here are some key takeaways to safeguard your legacy:

-Ensure your will is stored securely and accessible to executors or close family.
-Register it with a national wills database for easy access.
-Making your will readily discoverable prevents gaps that fraudsters could exploit, as relatives may not have the time to claim or know about it.
+Ensure your Will is stored securely and accessible to executors or close family.
+Making your Will readily discoverable prevents gaps that fraudsters could exploit, as relatives may not have the time to claim or know about it.

 • Inform Your Family and Executors

 Open communication is a deterrent to fraud.
-Ensure your loved ones know your executors and assets, as they are less likely to be duped by a fake will.
+Ensure your loved ones know your executors and assets, as they are less likely to be duped by a fraudulent Will.
 In cases, fraud succeeded because family members were initially unaware of estate details, leading to uncontested claims.

 • Consider a Lasting Power of Attorney (LPA)